 - Fresh ideas for organizing and running the day

 - More people to help spread the word and market the event

 - More people to help out on the day

 - Making the swap a fun and community focused event

-One of the benefits of keeping the same venue year in and year out is that people become familiar with it.
-We have visitors that have come every year and they know exactly where to go each time we host the event.
+Our indoor venue is a comfortable space with plenty of parking, the opportunity for refreshments, and a reasonable room hire fee.
+One of the benefits of keeping the same venue every year is that people become familiar with it.
+We have visitors that come every year and they know exactly where to go and park each time.

 In my experience, it can be awkward and inefficient for strangers to have to swap seeds with each other directly.
 Some of this does happen at our event but the main way that people share seeds is through organized bins.